- The event is split across three rowing clubs. Each visiting institution will be allocated a host club and must boat from that club.

 - Crews are encouraged to carry a waterproof bag in the boat to keep clothing dry.

-To allocate coxes to crews a portal has been setup.
-Authorised Officers of each competing Club are required to register at https://crews.bucsrowing.org.uk/ where they will be granted access to the entries from their own institution and have the ability to allocate Coxes.
-Access to the system will be granted from 12:00 midday on Friday 18 February (after entries have closed).
+Authorised Officers of each competing Club are required to register at https://crews.bucsrowing.org.uk/ where substitutions cam be made up until before the crew boats for their race.
+Access to the system will be granted from 12:00 midday on Friday 10 February (after entries have closed).

 If a crew wishes to withdraw on the day, they should complete a scratch form at Registration a minimum of 30 minutes before the start of the division race start time.
 Failure to do so may result in the boat being classed as a ‘no-show’ and the additional fine being imposed, as detailed above.

 Competitors should also inform their institution they have withdrawn from the competition.

 Registration will be downstairs in the Newcastle University Boathouse and open from 08:00 on each day.
 One representative from each institution is required to attend registration to collect an institution pack containing their race numbers for the day.

 Competitors should have available a valid student identification card to confirm their eligibility for the competition.
 These may be requested at registration.

 Institutions should allow time to register before competing and are encouraged to register as soon as they arrive at the venue.
 Institutions who do not register before the boating times will be assumed to be withdrawn.